MaxLievense/Challenge_Backend_Notification_Center/README.md

 ### To do
 (see the project: https://github.com/MaxLievense/Challenge_Backend_Notification_Center/projects/2 ):
-* Make test tiles work (have an issue with foreignkeys)
 * Split notifications (see above)
 * Better error handling
 * Consistent user.email usages vs also using user.id